Dr. Gary’s Best Breed Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The sixth item is egg product, a dehydrated form of shell-free eggs.
+The sixth ingredient is egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

 The seventh ingredient is barley.
 Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
-Unlike grains with a higher glycemic index, barley can help support more stable blood sugar levels.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The eighth ingredient is brewers dried yeast.
-Brewers yeast can be a controversial item.
-Although it’s a by-product of the beer making process, this ingredient contains about 45% protein… and is rich in other healthy nutrients.
+The eighth item is brewers yeast, which can be a controversial item.
+Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.